 GVI has been operating volunteer projects all over the world for the past two decades, and our projects in Greece are no different.

 We are proud of our approach of establishing long-term and sustainable projects, in which the local community is always consulted first and foremost in order to determine their needs.
-With the contribution of volunteers, we work together in partnership to achieve these goals.
+With the contribution of volunteers, we work together with ARCHELON, The Sea Turtle Protection Society of Greece, to achieve these goals.

-Travel to the Mediterranean and volunteer with turtles in Greece.
-Our project site is a 10 minute walk from the village of Giannitsochori, a small and traditional village and a known beach resort with amazing Greek historical ruins close by.
+Travel to the Mediterranean and volunteer with turtles in Greece on ARCHELON’s local project.
+GVIs role is to support ARCHELON.
+The project site is a 10 minute walk from the village of Giannitsochori, a small and traditional village and a known beach resort with amazing Greek historical ruins close by.
 Participants make a difference by conserving endangered loggerhead turtles which nest on the white sand beaches of Giannitsochori.
 Come help us record nesting activity and protect hatchlings from predators as they make their first journey to the ocean, making a real difference to the conservation of the population.